Dorothea of Caesarea

-Dorothea of Caesarea (Dorothea, Dora; often just called Saint Dorothy, died ca. 311 AD) is a 4th-century virgin martyr who was executed at Caesarea Mazaca.
+Dorothea of Caesarea (also known as Saint Dorothy, Greek: Δωροθέα; died ca. 311 AD) is a 4th-century virgin martyr who was executed at Caesarea Mazaca.
 Evidence for her actual historical existence or acta is very sparse.
 She is called a martyr of the late Diocletianic Persecution, although her death occurred after the resignation of Diocletian himself.

 Dorothea and her companion, Theophilus, are mentioned in the Roman Martyrology as martyrs of Caesarea in Cappadocia, with a feast on 6 February.
 She is officially recognized as a virgin martyr.
-However, since only those feast of saints should be extended to the universal church which commemorate saints who are truly of universal significance, her feast is no longer included in the General Roman Calendar, but in some regional calendars.
+However, with the promulgation of the motu proprio Mysterii Paschalis of Pope Paul VI, Dorothea was removed from the General Roman Calendar, being judged as not having "universal significance".
+Her feast is still retained in some regional calendars and the Tridentine Calendar.

 Life

 The earliest record that mentions Dorothea is found in the Martyrologium Hieronymianum.
 This first record contains only three basic facts: the day of martyrdom, the place where it occurred, and her name and that of Theophilus.